safespring/web/content/blogg/2022-05-terraform-ansible.md

 | f3f361c3-19f8-45dd-887e-ca2dd7fa98f2 | wireguard-client-1.example.com | ACTIVE | public=185.189.29.118, 2a0a:bcc0:40::326 | ubuntu-20.04                   | l2.c2r4.100 |
 ```

-The IP address of the gateway is `185.189.28.40`.
+The IP-address of the gateway is `185.189.28.40`.
 If we log in to the clients
-and ask what is our source address as perceived from the Internet.
+and ask what is our source-address as perceived from the Internet.
 ```
 $ ssh ubuntu@185.189.29.84
 (..)